Schools release COVID numbers in Richmond, Columbia counties

 - Copeland, 0 positive students, 0 quarantined students, 0 positive employees, 0 quarantined employees

-- Deer Chase, 0 positive students, 2 quarantined students, 0 positive employees, 0 quarantined employees
+- Deer Chase, 1 positive student, 6 quarantined students, 0 positive employees, 0 quarantined employees

-- Diamond Lakes, 0 positive students, 0 quarantined students, 0 positive employees, 0 quarantined employees
+- Diamond Lakes, 0 positive students, 1 quarantined student, 0 positive employees, 0 quarantined employees

-- Garrett, 1 positive student, 11 quarantined students, 0 positive employees, 0 quarantined employees
+- Garrett, 0 positive students, 0 quarantined students, 0 positive employees, 0 quarantined employees

-- Glenn Hills, 0 positive students, 0 quarantined students, positive employees, 0 quarantined employees
+- Glenn Hills, 0 positive students, 2 quarantined students, 0 positive employees, 1 quarantined employee

-- Goshen, 1 positive student, 6 quarantined students, 0 positive employees, 0 quarantined employees
+- Goshen, 0 positive students, 0 quarantined students, 0 positive employees, 0 quarantined employees

-- Gracewood, 0 positive students, 2 quarantined students, 0 positive employees, 0 quarantined employees
+- Gracewood, 0 positive students, 1 quarantined student, 0 positive employees, 0 quarantined employees

 - Hephzibah, 0 positive students, 0 quarantined students, 0 positive employees, 0 quarantined employees